snavaes/nlgids.london/md/prices-prijzen.md

 <div lang="en">
-Private tour from £35!
-A one hour private mini tour.
+A one hour private mini tour from £35!
-Enough to get a good impression and we will end in a pub or nice place to have lunch.
+Just enough to get a good feel of the area .... and leave you wanting more.

 Or join me on a standard cycle tour for £25.